MLXIO

 Scalability Factor SIEM Tool Enterprise Security Platform

-Multi-environment Yes Yes, with broader scope
+Multi-environment Coverage Yes Yes, broader by default

 Automation/AI Growth Yes Yes, often more integrated